The post-digital era is upon us. Are you ready for what’s next?

 What does Starmind do?

-When Swisscom employees have a question they can’t answer, they now turn to our Starmind.
+When Swisscom employees have a question or challenge they'd like expertise on, they now turn to Starmind.
 Our AI-powered solution identifies the relevant experts and automatically shares the inquiry with them.

-With every staff member’s knowledge available on-demand, as it were, the majority of queries are answered in less than 2 hours.
+With every team member’s knowledge available on-demand, the majority of queries are answered in less than 2 hours.
 What might have taken days, and perhaps even have been wrong, is now reliably provided in minutes.

 What’s the result?

-Staff can leverage the time they were losing on finding answers, and instead use it applying the knowledge they’ve gained.
-In hard numbers, this has meant over $1.4 billion in productivity gains for our clients so far.
+Team members can leverage the time they were losing on finding answers, and instead use it towards applying the knowledge they’ve gained.
+Concretely, this has led to over $1.4 billion in productivity gains for our customers worldwide.

-Our product has allowed Starmind to draw on its considerable workforce, armed with an always-evolving set of capabilities, to transform its productivity and the effective use of its expert knowledge.
+Our product has allowed Swisscom to draw on its considerable workforce, armed with an always-evolving set of capabilities, to supercharge its productivity and effectively leverage internal knowledge.

 Accenture reported that: